Ranked #3 by GamePro Media and the Princeton Review for video game design.

 About Us

-Drexel Game Design and the RePlay Lab are collaborative efforts between the Digital Media program (in the Westphal College of Media Arts & Design) and the Computer Science department (in the College of Engineering).
+Drexel Game Design and the RePlay Lab are collaborative efforts between the Digital Media department (in the Westphal College of Media Arts & Design) and the Computer Science department (in the College of Computing and Informatics).
 At Drexel University, game development does not "live" in solely one department, and so mirrors the true nature of game development in commercial settings.
-Digital game development is offered in a coordinated, cross-listed series of courses in both the Computer Science (CS) and Digital Media (DIGM) majors, and production courses are open to other majors as well.
+Digital game development is offered in a coordinated, cross-listed series of courses in both the Computer Science (CS) and Digital Media (DIGM) departments, and production courses are open to other majors as well.

 Note: To learn a little more about the classes, research, and the process of RePlay, you can also view a presentation with video given at EG2008 by Dr. Diefenbach by clicking here (~33MB).